 Safe Storage for Chilled Dog Treats

 Some homemade chilled dog treats have a limited fresh storage life due to their ingredients.
-Truffle treats, for example, have a limited fresh storage life since they’re often made with fruits and/or veggies.
+Truffle treats, for example, have a limited fresh storage life since they’re often made with fruits and/or vegetables.
 These types of treats can be kept refrigerated in an airtight container for short term storage, and can be frozen for longer term storage.
-Refrigerator life varies depending on the treat type and ingredients used, but generally a week or less.
+Refrigerator life for chilled food varies depending on the treat type and ingredients used, but generally a week or less.

-The exception is chilled coconut oil treats, plain or made with stable add-ins, which can stay refrigerated for a very long time without degradation.
-I’ve never had an issue.
-Although consumption makes for quick turnover at our place.
+Chilled coconut oil treats, plain or made with stable add-ins, are an exception.
+Many can be refrigerated for a very long time without degradation.
+I’ve never had an issue with these going off.
+Although consumption usually makes for quick turnover at our place.
 Haha!
-The theoretical safe life would likely depend on the best before of your ingredients.
-These can also be kept frozen, if you wish.
+The theoretical life would likely depend on the best before of your ingredients.
+Coconut oil treats can also be kept frozen, if you wish.